DTU-Nuclear-Energy/Squirrel/README.md

 The ScalarMultiplication AuxKernel implements the multiplication of a scalar variable  with a variable.
 $$ P(t) |P(x)\rangle  $$
-The ScalarMultiplicationPP AuxKernel does the same for a postprocessor

 ## Postprocessor
 ### WeightDNPPostprocessor